 Does hydraulic fracturing pose health risks to the people living near drilling sites?

-In some cases, it may be possible for natural gas and hydraulic fracturing-associated chemicals to travel through cracks in the rock into an underground drinking water source.
+Chemicals associated with natural gas and hydraulic fracturing may travel through cracks in the rock into an underground drinking water source.
 Water contamination could also occur if a well is improperly installed, if chemicals are spilled from trucks or tanks, or if flowback is not effectively contained.
 Flowback is when water used in the hydraulic fracturing process flows out of the well.

 Are there health risks to the people who work at drilling sites?